CS3398-Callisto-Corporation/Sound-Spectrum-Visualizer/README.md

 Project Status: Currently we have the sound and graphs synced up, however the GUI freezes while a .wav file is playing.

-Each team members next steps:
+Each team members next steps for Sprint 3:

 - Wes:

-- Chris:
+- Chris: Continue to improve the GUI and add threading to improve the interface (ie. Time bar needs threading)

 - Alyssa